Relationship Manager, CMP Program Manager

 Banking has become fast, furious and complex, especially for individuals taking on high finance positions.
 Considering the roles being this intense, the recruitment process for these roles are equally complicated.
 The Telfer School of Management Career Centre organizes an annual industry panel to discuss various topics within finance.

-To participate in this event and others like it, register through the Career Centre Calendar.
+To participate in this event and others like it, register through Career Launch.

 The Financial Research and Learning Lab is a high-quality and technologically advanced learning environment and data resource centre used to support research and experiential learning at the University of Ottawa.
 The Lab is designed to emulate a professional trading lab and houses real-time industry-standard products from public and private sector environments where finance is practised, which includes access to Bloomberg.
 The Lab is a lively learning and social hub for students interested in translating classroom theory into practical skills they can leverage into a career in financial services.
 The Lab also provides access to a wide range of data that is company specific or that pertains to the capital markets as a whole.